gpg/gpg4win/doc/README-BETA-en.txt

 * Important hints for using S/MIME
 * Migration
 * Most important changes in Gpg4win 1.9 compared to 1.1
-* Most important changes in Gpg4win 1.9.2 compared to 1.9.1
+* Most important changes in Gpg4win 1.9.6 compared to 1.9.2

 Important hints for present version
 ===================================

-- Installation package almost 40 MByte:
+- Installation package ca. 40 MByte:
   The tools curently contain comprehensive debug information.
   This helps to analyse problems as they occur.
   For version 2.0 this debug information will be skipped